 We recommend staying at a maximum embroidery speed of 600 stitches per minute for our Lion’s Head design.
 This is a common speed for most embroidery models, and the slightly slower pace insures the most even coverage.

-Our thanks again to Aurifil for choosing Sew4Home to help launch their 80wt collection and for underwriting the free embroidery downloads.
-Use the links below to go to our special Download Page to retrieve our custom Lion Head design in any of the six major embroidery formats (ART, EXP, JEF, PES, VIP and VP3).
+Our thanks again to Aurifil for underwriting the free embroidery downloads.
+Use the links below to go to our special Download Page to retrieve our custom Lion’s Head design in any of six major embroidery formats (ART, EXP, JEF, PES, VIP and VP3).

 Sewing Tools You Need

 - Embroidery/Sewing machine (or an embroidery-only machine in combination with your sewing machine)

 - For the construction steps, we suggest engaging your machine’s built-in fabric feeding system (we used the AucuFeed™ Flex Fabric Feeding System on our Janome MC15000) or use a Walking or Even Feed foot to handle the thicker layers.

 - We used a No. 12 Universal Needle for embroidery and a No. 14 Universal for construction with the heavy twill fabric

 Fabric and Other Supplies

 - ⅝ yard of 44”+ wide mid-weight cotton twill or similar in a solid light color for the exterior; we originally used Ventana Twill by Robert Kaufman in Sand Beige